nesi/support-docs/docs/NeSI_Service_Subscriptions/Overview/What_is_a_Subscription?.md

 NeSI has a range of options for research institutions and independent researchers to access our services to build your research capabilities.

-Subscribing to NeSI's services <span class="fabric-editor-annotation">provides you with:</span>
+Subscribing to NeSI's services provides you with:

 -   Managed entitlements on NeSI's HPC platform for your research projects and programmes.
 This includes access to: